it-at-m/opensource.muenchen.de/usability-analysis.md

 Are there current pull requests available, and what is the number of closed or merged pull requests?
 Is publicly accessible Continuous Integration and Deployment (CI/CD) available?
 Are code, artifacts, releases, containers, etc., available in common repositories?
-Provision of runnable containers for Kubernetes or, ideally, OpenShift.
+Provision of runnable containers for Kubernetes or, ideally, [OpenShift](./software/openshift.html).
-The Dockerfile should meet the internal quality requirements (e.g., LHM standards).

 ## Security